 - List the stocks on the TSX 60 Index by dividend (Note: the TSX company has changed the organization of their indices occasionally.
 The TSX 60 is the most recent collection of Canadian blue-chip companies)

-- Purchase these equities in equal parts and hold for one year at which point the list is regenerated and the process is repeated.
+- Purchase these equities in equal parts (dollar amount, not number of shares) and hold for one year at which point the list is regenerated and the process is repeated.